eosnetworkfoundation/docs/docs/96_faq/index.md

 ### What are the onboarded system smart contracts and their versions?
 What other smart contracts are included with the deployment?

-EOSIO offers a few smart contracts which should be used as reference smart contracts, namely:
+Antelope offers a few smart contracts which should be used as reference smart contracts, namely:

 * eosio.bios
 * eosio.boot